 Sumacs, Rhus, grow in subtropical and temperate regions throughout the world, especially in Africa and North America.

-Almost every part of the common sumac plant can be used to create dye.
-The leaves will produce a tan or very light brown dye but the inner pith of sumac branches produce a bright yellow dye when boiled with water.Continue to 18 of 36 below.
+Almost every part of the common sumac plant can be used to create dyes.
+The leaves will produce a tan or very light brown dye but the inner pith of sumac branches produce a bright yellow dye when boiled with water.Continue to 29 of 36 below.

 Syrian Rue, Peganum harmala, is native from the eastern Mediterranean region east to India.
 It was first planted in the United States in 1928 in the state of New Mexico by a farmer wanting to manufacture the dye "Turkish Red" from its seeds.

 The weeping willow tree, Salix, loves full sun, moist soil, and grows to a height and width of 35-50' on average, with a weeping shape.
 The leaves, when boiled with water will produce a yellow dye.
-It is a brittle tree and drops lots of twigs and bark which are great for making peachy brown dye baths.Continue to 20 of 36 below.
+It is a brittle tree and drops lots of twigs and bark which are great for making peachy-brown dye baths.Continue to 34 of 36 below.

-The red, yellow, and orange flowers can be used fresh or dried to make a yellow to orange dye when boiled with water.Continue to 24 of 36 below.
+The entire plant including roots, leaves, stems, and flowers is used to produce a yellow dye bath with boiling water.Continue to 35 of 36 below.

 Yellow Dock Roots